telerik/blazor-docs/common-features/icons.md

 Each icon box in the icon list is clickable and reveals the following details:

 * CSS class aliases, if such exist.
 Use the CSS classes for [manual HTML rendering of font icons](#render-font-icons-with-html).
-For example `k-i-plus` is equivalent to `k-i-add`.
+For example, `k-i-plus` is equivalent to `k-i-add`.
 The C# icon names have no aliases.
 * Unicode representation of the font icon glyph.
 For example, `\e11e` corresponds to the `plus` icon.
 * Ability to copy the glyph symbol of the font icon.
 * Ability to copy the HTML markup (`<svg>` tag) of the SVG icon.